 - What repayment options are there: fixed or graduated schedules; interest only or interest and principal?

 - What is the interest capitalization policy?
 When is this done and how often?

 - Can the loan be consolidated with other loans?

 - What privileges are there for deferments and forbearance: situations available and length of time?

 - What sets this loan apart from all others?

-- Are there features that are offered up front, such as reduced fees or interest rate for certain conditions?
+- Are there features that are offered up front, such as reduced fees or interest rates for certain conditions?

-- Are there features offered on the back end (when repayent begins), such as direct repayment from checking or on-time payment incentives to reduce interest rate charged?
+- Are there features offered on the back end (when repayment begins), such as direct repayment from checking or on-time payment incentives to reduce interest rate charged?